angular/angular/aio/content/guide/ngmodule-api.md

 # NgModule API

-At a high level, NgModules are a way to organize Angular apps and they accomplish this through the metadata in the `@NgModule` decorator.
+At a high level, NgModules are a way to organize Angular applications and they accomplish this through the metadata in the `@NgModule` decorator.
 The metadata falls into three categories:

 * **Static:** Compiler configuration which tells the compiler about directive selectors and where in templates the directives should be applied through selector matching.
-This is configured via the `declarations` array.
+This is configured using the `declarations` array.
-* **Runtime:** Injector configuration via the `providers` array.
+* **Runtime:** Injector configuration using the `providers` array.
-* **Composability/Grouping:** Bringing NgModules together and making them available via the `imports` and `exports` arrays.
+* **Composability/Grouping:** Bringing NgModules together and making them available using the `imports` and `exports` arrays.

 ```typescript
 @NgModule({